 We do not blindly copy and paste suggestions from ChatGPT.
 Instead, we carefully review the suggestions, copy them where appropriate, and edit them as needed (as demonstrated by comparing the first paragraph of this blog post with ChatGPT’s suggestion and the original version).
 Additionally, we use Grammarly to refine the writing generated by ChatGPT further.

 You can assume that we used ChatGPT to proofread any paper from around 2024 onwards.
-Not always for the entire manuscript, but at least significant parts.
+This is not always the case for the entire manuscript, but at least significant parts.
 We do not highlight paragraphs for which we did this.
 This is in line with the ACM policy that states:

 If you are using generative AI software tools to edit and improve the quality of your existing text in much the same way you would use a typing assistant like Grammarly to improve spelling, grammar, punctuation, clarity, engagement or to use a basic word processing system to correct spelling or grammar, it is not necessary to disclose such usage of these tools in your Work.